 One of the things that people tell me most when I say that I am a journalist specialised in design and architecture is:« I’m not familiar with design, I’m no expert.»

 My reply is usually something like «that’s not true.
 Maybe you are not an expert but you are certainly familiar with it.»

-Because design is everywhere: in the pen you use, in the Moka you brew your coffee every morning, in the lamps, sofa, and pillows you chose for your living room.
+Because design is everywhere: in the pen we use, in the Moka we brew our coffee every morning, in the lamps, sofa, and pillows we choose for our living room.
 Design is also in online services and apps, in public spaces, museums, restaurants…